Where do Carpenter Ants Build Their Nests?

 Carpenter ants also infest material other than wood.
 They readily infest insulation such as rigid foam insulation found between pressed wood or drywall and fiberglass batt insulation used in attics, walls, and cathedral ceilings.
 Homes with open beams and cathedral ceilings are especially prone to infestation.
 Hot tubs, with their wood exterior and foam of fiberglass insulation, are a favorite site for carpenter ants because of the warmth and moisture.
 In some respects, a dishwasher, as an unvented appliance, is like a hot tub or sauna for your bowls, plates, and silverware.
 It has insulation and retains moisture, the perfect environment for attracting carpenter ants.
 If carpenter ants have nested near your dishwasher, this localized problem is an easy infestation problem for a pest control professional to remedy.

-Cowleys Pest Services' treatment services are available in Piscataway, Trenton, Toms River, Brick, Old Bridge, Princeton Junction, Middletown, Jackson, New Brunswick, Asbury Park, Fair Haven, Perth Amboy, Howell, East Brunswick and surrounding New Jersey.
+Cowleys Pest Services' treatment services are available in Piscataway, Bridgewater, Toms River, Brick, Old Bridge, Princeton Junction, Middletown, Woodbridge, New Brunswick, Asbury Park, Fair Haven, Perth Amboy and surrounding New Jersey.
 Contact us for a Free Estimate today.